Babies start learning from the day they are born.

-Your child is more likely to pay attention and learn new words when she is engaged and excited about the activity.
-The same can be said for adults.
+Your child is more likely to pay attention and learn new words when they are engaged and excited about the activity.

-How would you feel if someone told you that you had to sit through an algebra class, but algebra is something you have no interest in?
-I bet you wouldn’t be very happy about it and as a result you probably won’t learn much.
+How would you feel if someone told you that you had to sit through an algebra class, but algebra is something you have no interest in and it isn’t need for your job?

 But if you loved photography and were told to participate in a photography class, there is a good chance you would retain a lot of the information that was taught.

 You can also take this opportunity to talk about going to a restaurant and deciding what to eat based on what is on the menu.

 But keep the age of your child in mind.
 This sort of scenario would be applicable for a child that is over the age of 2.

 Talk, Talk, And Talk Some More!

 There are an endless number of words in the English language (and probably in all other languages as well).